jsdandurand/jsdandurand/README.md

 - 📧 Email: jsdandurand@gmail.com

 ---
-💡 *Always excited to discuss research collaborations and innovative ML applications!*
+💡 *Check out my pinned projects to see what I've been working on*